- Research at Western

-Through the University's subscription, staff and Higher Degree Research (HDR) students are able to access the online course, Effective Collaboration in Research and Focus on Peer Review.
+Through the University's subscription, staff and Higher Degree Research (HDR) students are able to access two online courses: Effective Collaboration in Research and Focus on Peer Review.

 Researcher Development Awards

-Applications for 2021 Researcher Development Awards are now open and close on 31 August 2020.
+Applications for 2021 Researcher Development Awards closed on 31 August 2020.
 Please see Researcher Development Awards for more information.
 Career Interruption are open all year for application.

 The following links provide details of past awardees and their relevant research projects.
 Please feel free to contact the individual researcher for more information about their projects or for possible research collaboration opportunities.

 - 2019 Researcher Development Awardees (PDF, 102.41 KB) (opens in a new window)

 - 2018 Researcher Development Awardees (PDF, 143.87 KB) (opens in a new window)